Fame on Fire

 Fame on Fire is an American rock band from Palm Beach, Florida, United States.

 History

-The band was formed by current members in 2013, and started out as a cover band, releasing metal covers for songs by famous artists such as Lil Uzi Vert, Ed Sheeran, Juice Wrld, The Weeknd, Halsey, and others.
+The band was formed by current members in 2013, and started out as a cover band, releasing metal covers for songs by famous artists such as XXXTentacion, Lil Uzi Vert, Ed Sheeran, Juice Wrld, The Weeknd, Halsey, and others.
 They received recognition in 2015, after releasing a cover of Adele's song, "Hello".
 In 2017, they released the EP Transitions, containing five original songs.
 In 2020 they released their debut studio album, Levels.
 The song "Her Eyes" reached number one on Sirius XM Octane.
 They released their second LP, Welcome to the Chaos, in 2022.